ronaldseoh/algorithmsunlocked/NOTES.md

     - If it's larger, then you can safely ignore the second half and only consider the first.
     - If smaller, you can discard the first half instead.
     - Continue checking the middle index to discard one of the two halves, until you get exactly the key you are looking for.
-  - Time complexity: O(lg n), since we are halving the array at each loop iteration, so there will be approximately lg n iterations.
+  - Time complexity: `O(lg n)`, since we are halving the array at each loop iteration, so there will be approximately `lg n` iterations.
   - Use loop variant to prove its correctness
-    - Loop invariant: At the start of each iteration of the loop, if x is anywhere in the array A, then it is somewhere in the subarray A[p:r].
+    - Loop invariant: At the start of each iteration of the loop, if `x` is anywhere in the array `A`, then it is somewhere in the subarray `A[p:r]`.
-      - By the contrapositive of the loop variant above, we can see that if x is not in A[p:r], then it's not in A.
+      - By the contrapositive of the loop variant above, we can see that if `x` is not in `A[p:r]`, then it's not in `A`.
   - Recursive version: [See the code.](https://link.iamblogger.net/1orvi)

 - Selection Sort: [See the code.](https://link.iamblogger.net/8zrxt)